mgkumar138/Oneshot_Reservoir/README.md

 ## Training details

-Since the outcome of the paper is to demonstrate one-shot learning, there are no pretrained models.
-Instead, the learning potential of each agent can be observed by running the respective scripts.
+Since the outcome of the paper is to demonstrate one-shot learning, there are no pretrained models except for the neural motor controller.
+The learning potential of each agent can be observed by running the respective scripts.
 Training for each agent takes about 15 minutes for single reward task and 30 minutes for multiple paired association task.
 Some agents would take a shorter time.

+Most of the agent hyperparameters can be found in get_default_hp function in ./backend_scripts/utils.py.
+Critical hyperparameters are found in each *.py script.

+E.g. if you would want the sym_/res_/sl_res*.py agents to use the symbolic or neural motor controller, set hp['usesmc'] to True or False respectively.

 ## Results